frank-ventures/teched-week04-project/README.md

 I was able to find solutions for some of the bugs I was having, particularly when the data was not displaying in the correct order due to a 'for each' loop being used within an async function.

-I was able to persist with some of the more complex functionailty toward the end of the project.
+I was able to persist with some of the more complex functionality toward the end of the project.

 I realised that I had far too many lines of code just to put HTML and content on the page.
 While methods like '.appendChild' have worked in the past, I moved to use '.innerHTML' and '.insertAdjacentHTML' combined with variables containing template literals.